 It is never too early to recognise individual freedoms and civil rights, sister.
-But, as someone working with abused women, you know for a fact that it’s always too late.
+But, as someone working with abused women, you know for a fact that it’s often too late.

-I know you’re fighting your own battle, and you don’t have to concern yourself with the rights of gays, since you’re living your own story and defending your own rights.
+I know you’re fighting your own battle, and you don’t have to concern yourself with the rights of The Gays, since you’re living your own story and defending your own rights.
 But until everyone is free, my sister, nobody is.